Harold Daniell

 Harold Daniell (29 October 1909 – 19 January 1967) was a British professional Grand Prix motorcycle road racer and auto racing driver.
 He competed in the 1940s and 1950s.
 On retiring from racing he owned a Norton motorcycle dealership in Forest Hill, London.

-Harold Daniell and George Rowley rode the supercharged AJS V4s in the 1936 Isle of Man Senior TT, but despite its high top speed, it lacked acceleration.
+Daniell and George Rowley rode the supercharged AJS V4s in the 1936 Isle of Man Senior TT, but despite its high top speed, it lacked acceleration.
 Both riders retired due to mechanical problems.

 In the 1938 Isle of Man TT' Daniell completed the first under 25-minute (24min.52.6sec), 91.00 plus mph, lap of the Isle of Man TT Snaefell Mountain Course on his Norton in the Senior TT, a record which would stand for 12 years.
 He won, beating Stanley Woods by only 14.4 seconds.

 Daniell competed in the 1949 Grand Prix motorcycle racing season riding on a 500cc Norton and finished sixth overall with 17 points in the World Championship while Leslie Graham and Nello Pagani finished first and second respectively.
 In the same year he also won the Isle of Man Senior TT and was placed fifth in the Junior TT.
 His victory in the Senior TT makes him the first race winner of the MotoGP (then 500 cc) class.